ICON (blockchain platform)

 ICON is a decentralized, open-source blockchain with smart contract functionality.
 ICX is the native cryptocurrency of the platform.

 History

-Founding

 ICON was founded in 2017 by Min Kim of the Switzerland-based ICON Foundation.
-According to the ICON white paper, the vision for ICON was to introduce a new era of decentralization and hyper connect Korea, Asia.
+According to the official ICON white paper, the purpose for ICON was to introduce a new era of decentralization and hyper connect Korea.

-Launch

 ICON's initial coin offering (ICO) in September 2017 raised 150,000 ETH (approximately US$43 million at the time).

 At the time of launch, ICON was supported by various public and private organizations, including the Seoul Metropolitan Government in South Korea, and the Line Corporation in Japan.

-ICON 2.0

-In November 2021, ICON 2.0 was launched.
-Changes included improved performance, Java smart contract support, and preparation for future interoperability via the Blockchain Transmission Protocol (BTP).

-Prior to the 2.0 update, Yahoo Finance identified ICON as one of the top-10 interoperability cryptocurrencies.

-Design

-ICON is a permission less, non-hierarchical network of computers (nodes) that build on a growing series of "blocks" of transactions, known as a blockchain.
-Each block contains an identifier of the chain that must precede it if the block is to be considered valid.
-ICON's consensus mechanism is called Loop Fault Tolerance (LFT), a modified version of the Byzantine Fault Tolerance (BFT) consensus.

-The nodes are run by public representatives (P-Reps), with a block being generated approximately every two seconds.
-ICON was designed to be scalable for both public and private blockchain use cases.

 Applications

 Decentralized finance

 Decentralized finance (DeFi) is a use case of ICON.
 It offers traditional financial instruments in a decentralized architecture, outside of companies' and governments' control, such as money market funds which let users earn interest.
 Decentralized finance applications can be accessed through a Web3-enabled browser extension or application, which allows users to directly interact with the ICON blockchain through a website.
 Many of these decentralized applications (also known as dapps) can connect and work together to create complex financial services.